coolsnady/hcGUI/README.md

 ## Docker

-A docker file for building decrediton is also provided.
+A docker file for building hcGUI is also provided.
 With no options it builds for linux on amd64 although it is possible to attempt OSX or arm builds (neither of which have been tested).

 ```
 $ ./build-docker.sh <OS> <ARCH>